Updated: May 12, 2020

 NOTE: Before talking about beaches, we want to inform you about the ridiculous prices they charge for most of the beaches in the area.
 Almost all beaches (e.g. Sand Harbor, Zephyr Cove) cost $10 per car per day.
 Therefore, if you want to see a few different beaches, you easily end up spending $50.
 We think this price is too high, especially because in case you want to go back to one of the beaches, you have to pay the $10 again.
 Therefore, we did some research and asked locals where to find free public beaches in Lake Tahoe:

 Secret Cove: Secret Cove is probably the most beautiful beach in Lake Tahoe!
 This is where all the pretty Instagram pictures were taken.
 You will find crystal clear turquoise water with huge rocks scattered throughout the cove.
 In order to get there, you have to drive to the Secret Harbor parking lot (free of charge), which is probably a 30 minute drive from South Lake Tahoe.
 From the Secret Harbor parking lot, you walk 15 minutes to Secret Cove.
-From the parking lot, walk down to the water and then keep going left and keep walking along the lake until you find the Secret Cove.
-You can’t miss it!
+You can find more speciific directions and even more information in our detailed article on Lake Tahoe’s Secret Cove.
+Be sure to check it out!

 Kiva Beach: Kiva Beach is easily accessible from the visitor center in South Lake Tahoe.
 At the visitor center, you can park for free.
 From there it’s only a 5 minute walk to Kiva Beach.
 Dogs are allowed on this beach, so bring your dog or just be prepared to have dogs running and swimming around you.
 It’s a pretty beach to go for a swim and relax.